 • Mexico: CUSMA/T-MEC and CPTPP

-Each trade agreement has rules of origin that are used to determine whether a product qualifies for duty-free or reduced-tariff treatment when traded with Canada.
+Each trade agreement has rules of origin to determine whether a product qualifies for duty-free import.
 These rules specify the minimum percentage of the product that must originate from one or more of the CUSMA countries in order to qualify for the preferential treatment.

-The rules of origin are divided into two main categories: general rules and sector-specific rules.
+The rules of origin have two main categories: general rules and sector-specific rules.

-• General rules of origin apply to all products not covered by the sector-specific rules.
-The generally include wording such as "wholly obtained" , "produced entirely" , or "regional value content (RVC)."
+• General rules of origin apply to all products not in sector-specific rules.
+The generally include wording such as "wholly obtain" , "production entirely" , or "regional value content (RVC)."

 • Sector Specific Rules: Category specific rules (CSROs) are more complex and can involve both product and process specific rules.
 Categories commonly subject to specific rules of origin include automotive, textiles, chemicals, pharmaceuticals, and metals.

-Simply purchasing a good from a country that has a free trade agreement with Canadas does not necessarily qualify them (as “wholly obtained or produced entirely”) for preferential duty free import.
+Simply purchasing a good from a country that has a free trade agreement with Canadas does not necessarily qualify them (as “wholly obtain or production entirely”) for preferential duty free import.

 Canadian origin goods can gain a competitive advantage with duty free import to their customers in Europe, CPTPP countries, South Korea, USA and Mexico.

-As mentioned above: Most Favoured Nation (MFN) tariff rates are generally applicable for goods traded between Canada and other countries.Goods that meet the rules of origin of a specific trade agreement can benefit from preferential duty free import.
+Most Favour Nation (MFN) tariff rates are generally applicable for goods between Canada and other countries.Goods that meet the rules of origin of a specific trade agreement can benefit from preferential duty free import.
 The MFN tariff rates apply to goods that do not meet the rules of origin (non-originating goods) even when there is a free trade agreement.

 As it is often cause for confusion, it is important to clarify that from where an order is "shipping from" does not automatically qualify the goods for preferential duty free status.

-For example: An item made in China but shipped from Canada to a European Union country will not qualify as Canada origin / preferential duty free entry under CETA free trade provisions.
+For example: An item made in China but shipping from Canada to a European Union country will not qualify as Canada origin / preferential duty free entry under CETA free trade provisions.

 Read More About Shipping to the UK and the Canada UK Trade Continuity Act